thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Add an Entity table widget that will display a list of entities.
 Use the "Entity type" alias as a data source;'
     2:
         image: /images/user-guide/ui/alias/owner-of-entity-from-dashboard-state-0-pe.png
-        title: 'Added the Entity table widget that displays a list of devices.'
+        title: 'Added the Entity table widget that displays a list of all devices.'

 owner-of-entity-from-dashboard-state-3:
     0: